t-d-k/LibreCrypt/README.md

 	+ After rebooting the words "Test Mode" appear in the four corners of the Desktop.
 Please see the documentation for details on removing this.
 	+ After finishing with DoxBox you can click the Tools->"Disallow Test-signed drivers" menu item to remove the "Test Mode" text.
 *	To run in portable mode, you need to have admin rights.
-*	There is a security flaw in the use of hidden volumes (fixed in 6.1).
-If you create hidden volumes they may be visible to an attacker.
-This does not affect normal DoxBoxes and only affects the deniability, not security, of hidden ones.
-*	Backwards compatibility with PDA and Windows CE versions of FreeOTFE will be removed in the next version.
-*	Backwards compatibility with older versions of FreeOTFE (before 5.21) will be removed in the next version.
+*	Backwards compatibility with older versions of FreeOTFE (before 5.21) will be removed in a future version.
 Please convert any FreeOTFE volumes.
 This can be done by creating a new 'box' and copying the files across.
-*	Support for the following cyphers will be removed in the next version, please convert to another: xor, plain, single DES.
+*	Support for the following cyphers will be removed in a future version, please convert to another: xor, plain, single DES.
 Ditto for the 'plain' hash.
-*	DoxBox does not support encryption of the operating system partition, for this I recommend Ubuntu Linux.
+*	DoxBox does not support encryption of the operating system partition, for this we recommend Ubuntu Linux.
 * DoxBox needs to be run as administrator the first time it is run.
 After that it can be run as an ordinary user.

 ####	Passwords
 *These issues relate to passwords (keyphrases) containing non-ASCII characters, e.g. accented letters and non Latin scripts, **not** to ASCII special characters like '$&^'.*

-*	The handling of keyphrases containing non-ASCII characters will change in the next version.
+*	The handling of keyphrases containing non-ASCII characters will change in a future version.
 This change will not be backwards compatible.
 So in this version it is recommended to use only ASCII characters in keyphrases.
 *	There are possible bugs in opening volumes created with FreeOTFE with non-ASCII characters.
 If you experience problems, please use the legacy app to change the password to an ASCII one and retry.
 Alternatively move the files to a native DoxBox.

 For more details, please see the [getting started guide](http://DoxBox.eu/doxbox/getting_started.html) and [FAQ](http://DoxBox.eu/doxbox/FAQ.html).